gabrielpecoraro/ByteForce/idea.md

 ## Proposed Ideas Templates
 ### 1. Problems
-**Description:** The current problems we are facing -case_law and guidlines not opening yet, embedding and metadata saving in faiss, using a local model **Priority:** [High]
+**Description:** The current problems we are facing
+- using a local model and which one- bar not showing - using the same model directly from embedding to embed **Priority:** [High]
 **Assigned To (Optional):** @username